ritikrohan/NFTgenerator/README.md

-# Welcome to SickAlien X NFT Generator
+# Welcome to SickAlien X NFT Art Generator

 # Our NFT Generator is the best Interactive tool to make NFTs.